JetBrains/guide/site/java/tutorials/git-interactive-rebase/cli/index.md

 In the Git history, identify the commit _just before_ the commit from where you want to clean up your history.
 In this example, that will be the last commit before we started adding the new feature.

-Find the commit hash for this commit in the "**Commit Details**" to the right of the Git history in the Git window and copy this commit hash.
+Find the commit hash for this commit in the **Commit Details** to the right of the Git history in the Git window and copy this commit hash.
 (Spoiler: the commit hash in this example is `34bb0f99`.)

 ![Commit Hash](commit-hash.png)